-Allow for a mix of uses by-right throughout Parole, rather than only through the incentive program.
-Enhanced mixed-use standards can be detailed

-- for projects to propose through the Incentive Program. - Expand the list of compatible uses permitted by right throughout the Town Center consistent with the Town Center vision.
-Such potential new uses may include civic facilities, community centers, libraries, museums, and conference centers. - Detail additional conditions for certain uses in the Town Center to better align their character with the Town Center's Vision for reduced auto-dependency and urban, people-focused development, particularly in the Core, Parole North District, and Church Creek District.
-For example, new gas stations and self-storage facilities should be designed for an urban context in these subareas, with gas pumps and moving or loading areas located to the side or rear of the building and screened from view of the public right-of-way.
-Existing gas stations and selfstorage facilities seeking to upgrade, remodel, or redesign their properties should consider relocating gas pumps and loading areas to the extent feasible.
-Auto sales in these subareas should be primarily within an enclosed showroom, with limited outdoor display of vehicles. - Expand the list of non-permitted uses to preclude uses that do not align with the Town Center vision, while allowing for viable existing uses to continue operating as nonconforming uses.
-Uses to consider for non-permitted status include heavy manufacturing or industrial, large-scale auto-oriented enterprises, large active recreation facilities such as golf courses, large-scale energy production facilities, waste management or processing facilities, and single family dwellings, duplexes and semi-detached dwellings.
-Consider language to protect lawful pre-existing nonconforming uses, including exemption from registering as a nonconforming use.
+- Allow for a mix of uses by-right throughout Parole, rather than only through the Incentive Program.
+Enhanced mixed-use standards can be detailed for projects to propose through the Incentive Program. - Expand the list of compatible uses permitted byright throughout the Town Center consistent with the Town Center vision.
+Such potential new uses may include civic facilities, community centers, libraries, museums, and conference centers. - Detail additional conditions for certain uses in the Town Center to better align their character with the Town Center's Vision for reduced auto-dependency and urban, people-focused development, particularly in the most dense subareas. - Expand the list of prohibited uses to preclude uses that do not align with the Town Center vision.